romannurik/AndroidIconAnimator/README.md

      $ npm install
      ```

-  4. To build and serve the web app locally, run:
+  4. To build and serve the web app locally, the you are good to go:

      ```
      $ gulp serve